vstenby/AlternativeVote/README.md

 [![Watch the video here](https://img.youtube.com/vi/3Y3jE3B8HsE/maxresdefault.jpg)](https://www.youtube.com/watch?v=3Y3jE3B8HsE)

+You can also read more about the Alternative Vote, or Instant-runoff voting as it's also called, on the Wikipedia page [here](https://en.wikipedia.org/wiki/Instant-runoff_voting).

 ## Download

 To download this repository, type the following in your terminal:

 `` git clone https://github.com/vstenby/AlternativeVote.git ``

+## Voting Procedure

+At the moment, this code only works with **full preferential voting**.
+This means that all voters have to mark a preference for *every* candidate.
+At the S/M-KID KABS21 election, this will be done in Google Forms.
+An example of a form can be seen [here](https://forms.gle/i724RPzX8FH3e6fU8).
+When downloaded, this form is the ``form_demo.csv`` file.

 ## Functions